meysamzamani/DataSynchronizer/README.md

 - DELETE /api/v1.0/customers/{customerId}: Delete a customer.

 ### Synchronization
 The project includes a scheduled task CustomerScheduler that runs every 3 hours (configured in @Scheduled(cron = "0 */3 * * * *")).
 This task synchronizes new customer data to an S3 bucket.
-Customers with a higher ID than the last synchronized customer are selected and converted to CSV files, which are then uploaded to the S3 bucket. butions to this project are welcome.
-Please fork the repository, make your changes, and submit a pull request.
+Customers with a higher ID than the last synchronized customer are selected and converted to CSV files, which are then uploaded to the S3 bucket.
+Each file contains information about the customers of a country.